 - YubiKey, a hardware authentication device manufactured by Yubico.

-- The One-time Token field on the Two-factor Authentication page (see Two-factor Login) will accept any of the 2FA methods that you have configured in your user profile (see User Authentication).
+- The One-time Token field on the Two-factor Authentication page (see Two-factor Login) will accept any of the 2FA methods that you have configured in your user profile (see Authentication Settings).

 - You must be a registered user to log into Kentik.
-For user registration, see Adding a User.
+For user registration, see Add a User.